swch/slate/source/includes/_rest.md

 Parameter | Type | Description
 -------- | ---- | ---------
 last_card_placed_id | number | ID of the last card placed on this account by the Virtual Browser System (VBS). account_link | object | One or more properties with key:value pairs that are required for authenticated a user.
 These properties are either included as part of initial account collection, or they are requested as part of a credential_request.
 An error will be returned if all properties are not provided for a given credential_request.
-The set of key:value pairs for a site is specified in the merchant site info returned from GET /merchant_sites as account_link.
+The set of key:value pairs for a site are specified in the merchant site info returned from GET /merchant_sites as 'account_link'.
+If credentials are being saved as part of a credential_response, the corresponding envelope_id must be supplied as a header.

 See [account response parameters](#response-cardsavr_account).